steunix/passweaver-gui/docs/index.md

 - Copy link
 - View history

-You have also buttons for showing or coping the passwords without event the need of showing them directly from the list.
+You have also buttons for showing or coping the passwords without the need of showing them.

+You can create items using the blue "plus" button.

+Some actions may be unavailable if you don't have write permissions on the folder.

-By double clicking on the item title, or by clicking on details or edit buttons, the following popup is shown.
+By double clicking the item title, or by clicking on details or edit buttons, the following popup is shown.

 ![Item dialog](assets/passweavergui-item-000.jpeg)